kiwicom/orbit-compose/readme.md

 ## Contributing

-Check our [contributing guidelines](./contributing.md) to see how you can participate in this project.
+Read our [contributing guidelines](./contributing.md) to see how you can participate in this project.

 ## Feedback